GulIssim/momlife/README.md

 REST API:

-- "/" - get all patient list
+- "/" - get all patients list
 - "patient/{patient_id}/pregnancies" - all pregnancies of patient with id = patient_id
 - "patient/{patient_id}/add/pregnancy" - adding pregnancy to patient with id = patient_id.
                                        if patient has pregnancy with status = 'active', patient cannot add pregnancy